 Particularly in practicing guitar, the metronome plays a significant role in developing a strong sense of timing and the ability to stay on tempo.
 But it is not a necessary or a precondition to becoming a musician.

-Practicing guitar with a metronome can assist you to evolve your internal clock and ensure precise timing.
-Though playing in time is a particularly vital skill and is especially demanding for musicians who are performing in a band or orchestral group, liable to set a tempo.
+Practicing guitar with a metronome can assist you in evolving your internal clock and ensuring precise timing.
+Playing in time is a particularly vital skill and is especially demanding for musicians who are performing in a band or orchestral group, liable to set a tempo.
 Cause any type of band or orchestral group can’t produce music well without everyone using the same beat.

 This is also helpful for the musicians who play in the studio and they are required to play accurately in time so that their music lines up completely with other tracks.
 So, you must be competent enough to play in time in different time signatures to play more complex music.
 Metronomes are also treated very significantly when you are looking to increase your speed as an instrumentalist.